rust-lang/lang-team/src/decision_process/examples.md

 >
 > I have not had time to read this yet!
 Give me a bit of time to write it up.

-After 7 days have passed, rustbot writes to her:
+After 7 days have passed, rustbot writes to him:

 > @Niklaus, I see you have placed a hold but 7 days have passed.
 Are you any
 > closer to reaching a decision? (cc @Alan)